-- Full and active member—certified master gardener who fulfills the required number of volunteer hours per year (20) and maintains their educational upgrade status.
-A master gardener enrolled in the Master Gardener Program who is actively pursuing the requirements needed for certification.
+- Full and active member—certified master gardener who fulfills the required number of volunteer hours per year (20) and maintains their educational upgrade status, 6 hours every 3 years.
+A master gardener in training enrolled in the Master Gardener Program who is actively pursuing the requirements needed for certification.

 On behalf of the Manitoba Master Gardener Association (MMGA), welcome to the Manitoba Master Gardener Program.
 We wish you every success as you pursue your goal to become a master gardener!
 This information package is designed to provide you with information about the MMGA, important membership information/application as well as information on volunteering both as a master gardener in training and as a certified master gardener.

 The MMGA was created in 2011 to support Master Gardeners in Training (MGITs), as well as certified Master Gardeners in Manitoba.
 The early beginnings of the MMGA began in July, 2010 in response to the demand by local master gardeners for a central organization that would facilitate information.
 At that time, Manitoba’s Master Gardener community numbered fewer than 12 master gardeners.
 Less than two years later, that number has grown to almost 50 Manitoba master gardeners.
 Now in 2019 we have approximately 100 Manitoba master gardeners.
 The website was launched in January, 2012, with the domain name of www.mgmanitoba.com.
 Since one of the roles of the Association is to monitor the mandatory volunteer hours of certified master gardeners, there is an online member log-in site and we invite you to visit it for details on volunteer opportunities, ongoing educational programming, and much more.

 Past Chair — Shelley Walker (Winnipeg)

 Vice Chair — Vacant